"She deserves better": Elaine's album not featured on daily charts, SA sad

 - Social media users and her music lovers expressed their frustration, with many hinting there might be sabotage since the artist went independently

-Internationally recognised singer Elaine's fans were hopeful that music streaming platforms would recognise their favourite singer's new masterpiece in the form of her latest album, Sone Cold Heart, but their hopes fell flat.
+Internationally recognised singer Elaine's fans were hopeful that music streaming platforms would recognise their favourite singer's new masterpiece in the form of her latest album, Stone Cold Heart, but their hopes fell flat.

 An X account under the user handle @2022Africa shared that the You're the One hitmaker's new album failed to debut on Spotify's top 200 daily chats on its release day.